 Below is a list of many driver behaviors which can reduce the chances of being involved in a truck accident:

 - Allow plenty of distance between your vehicle and any nearby big rigs.
-Large, heavy vehicles require greater stopping distance than small or light vehicles.
+Large, heavy vehicles require greater stopping distance than small or lighter vehicles.

 - Make sure your vehicle can be seen by truck drivers.
 Trucks have large blind spots, which can make it difficult for drivers to see smaller vehicles around them.
 Use your horn and headlights as necessary to make your presence known.